 In either of those situations, there are several other types of oil you might try instead.
 We also included their rating on the comedogenic scale and some basic information on each one.

-These safer oils are:
+These safer oils are (linked for convenience):

 - Watermelon seed oil: Grade:0 to Grade:1 with linolenic acid